bossjones/codegen-lab/hack/drafts/cursor_rules/python_rules.mdc.md

 ---
-description: Comprehensive Python development rules and standards for the Codegen Lab project
+description:
-globs: **/*.py
+globs:
 alwaysApply: false
 ---
 # Python Development Standards

+ Comprehensive Python development rules and standards for the Codegen Lab project

 Comprehensive rules and best practices for Python development in the Codegen Lab project, covering code organization, typing, documentation, testing, performance, and security.